anders-softhouse/FrontendTestSofthouse/README.md

-# Person-Family backend for the Softhouse Front-End test.
+# Backend for the Softhouse front-end test: `person-family`

 # Postman
 Start Postman and import your request collection of choice: